Best daily deals

 These are really comfortable and lightweight.

 Once you get the earbuds comfortably in, using them is pretty simple.
-The Jabra Elite 3 features a multifunction touch panel on each earbud (it’s the plate with Jabra written on it) and a series of taps affords a decent degree of control.
-On top of the usual, single, double, and triple-tapping (the right earbud) to control playback, skipping, and going back a song, you can also press and hold the right or left button to raise or lower volume respectively.
-A double-tap of the left earbud summons your phone’s virtual assistant.
+The Jabra Elite 3 features a multifunction touch panel on each earbud (it’s the plate with Jabra written on it), and a series of taps affords a decent degree of control.
+On top of the usual single, double, and triple-tapping (the right earbud) to control playback, skipping, and going back a song, you can also press and hold the right or left button to raise or lower the volume, respectively.
+A double tap of the left earbud summons your phone’s virtual assistant.
 One tap of the left earbud enables HearThrough mode, which uses microphones to filter in outside noise and keep you aware of your surroundings.

 How to control the Jabra Elite 3